ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 The Jewish Theological Seminary Tuition Information

-If these numbers seem daunting, remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
-Many students owe a lot less than the sticker price after grants, scholarships, and tuition discounts are awarded.
-Additionally, student loans can make the amount you do have to pay out of pocket more manageable until you're done with college.
+Remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
+Many students pay way less than the sticker price after grants, scholarships, and tuition discounts kick in.
+Additionally, student loans can make the amount you do have to pay for college feel more doable until you've finishing school and found a job.

 The Jewish Theological Seminary: In-state vs. Out-of-State Tuition

-The Jewish Theological Seminary is a private, religious institution, so it has the same tuition for students from New York as it does for residents from other states.
+The Jewish Theological Seminary is a private, religious institution, so it has the same tuition for students from New York as it does for students who live in other states.

 Public colleges and universities receive funding from the state government.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.

-Attending a college where you qualify for the reduced tuition offered to state residentscan save on the cost of tuition, as well as loans and interest owed.
-Don't forget to check your state's criteria for in-state residency.
+Attending a school where you are eligible for the reduced tuition offered to state residentscan save students a lot of money on the cost of tuition, as well as loans and interest owed.
+Don't forget to confirm your state's eligibility criteria for as an in-state resident.
 Every state has its own rules about what makes someone eligible for in-state tuition.
-The most common requirement is that students must have lived in the state for a full year before starting school.
-There may be additional requirements too, depending on where you live.
+In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
+There may be additional requirements as well, depending on where you live.

 Explore other New York colleges

-Tuition at The Jewish Theological Seminary is the same for every student.
+Tuition at The Jewish Theological Seminary is the same for each student.

 The Jewish Theological Seminary Housing Expenses, Fees, and More